 - Show respect and courtesy to all students, staff, families, and school/district visitors.
-This includes respecting individual differences, cultural diversity, and the property of - Provide schools with the necessary resources, professional development, and technical assistance to implement the SSBIH. - Communicate to all district staff that creating a positive school culture, supporting positive student behavior, and developing appropriate student discipline practices are critical district priorities. - Ensure that accurate data collection, monitoring, and evaluation systems are available and utilized at the school and district levels.
-This includes using disaggregated data to allocate resources to support student behavior as well as evaluating program and staff effectiveness. - Create a safe and caring climate for all district stakehold- - Engage in ongoing monitoring of the implementation of the SSBIH and intervene as needed to ensure that it is enforced in a fair and equitable manner.
+This includes respecting individual differences, cultural diversity, and the property of others. - Intentionally implement race-conscious interventions in an effort to reduce disproportional behavior outcomes for students.
+Have plans for monitoring and evaluation. - Provide schools with the necessary resources, professional development, and technical assistance to implement the SSBIH. - Communicate to all district staff that creating a positive school culture, supporting positive student behavior, and developing appropriate student discipline practices interventions and consequences are critical district priorities. - Ensure that accurate data collection, monitoring, and evaluation systems are available and utilized at the school and district levels.
+This includes using disaggregated data to allocate resources to support student behavior as well as evaluating program and staff effectiveness. - Create a safe and caring climate for all district stakeholders. - Engage in ongoing monitoring of the implementation of the SSBIH and intervene as needed to ensure that it is enforced in a fair and equitable manner.